unrateddogukan/java_text_editor/README.md

-object oriented programming course project with various features
+object oriented programming course project with design patterns and other various features